sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/destinations/clickhouse.md

     The default non-secure HTTP port for ClickHouse is `8123`.
     This is different from the default port `9000`, which is used for the native TCP protocol.

     You must set `http_port` if you are not using external staging (i.e., you don't set the `staging` parameter in your pipeline).
-This is because dlt's built-in ClickHouse local storage staging uses the [clickhouse-connect](https://github.com/ClickHouse/clickhouse-connect) library, which communicates with ClickHouse over HTTP.
+This is because data_load_tool's built-in ClickHouse local storage staging uses the [clickhouse-connect](https://github.com/ClickHouse/clickhouse-connect) library, which communicates with ClickHouse over HTTP.

     Make sure your ClickHouse server is configured to accept HTTP connections on the port specified by `http_port`.
 For example: